Sam-Belliveau/SPGL/README.md

 # SPGL

+### To Install, Drag The "SPGL" Folder Into The Root Of Your Project.
+Then `#include "SPGL/SPGL.hpp"`

 ### Compile Options `-lSDL2`, I recomend you use clang

 Simple Pixel Graphics Library is a library made for drawing pixel images.